 CDPs and DMPs, Contrasted

 The biggest difference between CDPs and DMPs is the type of user data they gather.
-CDPs primarily gather first-party data—it comes directly from an advertiser’s company.
+CDPs primarily gather first-party data — it comes directly from an advertiser’s company.
 For example, if a customer creates a website account to buy something, their purchase history becomes part of that business’s first-party data.
-DMPs use third-party data, which is gathered by a data collection company through cookies and other secure browsing trackers and then sold to advertisers.
+DMPs historically relied on third-party data, gathered through cookies and other browsing trackers and then sold to advertisers.
+As browsers phase out third-party cookies and privacy regulations expand, this data source is becoming increasingly unreliable.

 Next, a big point of differentiation is the use of personally identifiable information (PII).
 PII refers to data that identifies an individual, such as a full name, phone number, or address.
 CDPs can collect this type of information with user permission while DMPs use anonymized data to comply with privacy laws.